-Whether you're running, jogging or enjoy a daily walk, a pair of mesh sneakers come with many benefits.
-The mesh is lightweight and allows air movement around your feet, keeping them cool while reducing sweat-related odors.
-However, mesh isn't stain resistant, and your white mesh shoes may look dirt and dingy after a hike or run.
+Whether you're running, jogging or enjoying a daily walk, a pair of mesh sneakers come with many benefits.
+The mesh, a lightweight fabrick that allows air movement around your feet, keeps your feet cool while reducing sweat-related odors.
+However, mesh isn't stain resistant, and your white mesh shoes may look dirty and dingy after a hike or run.
 Skip the bleach, which can degrade this delicate fabric, and whiten your mesh shoes without causing damage.

-Create a mixture of 3 cups of lukewarm water and 1 teaspoon mild dish soap.
+Create a mixture of three cups of lukewarm water and one teaspoon mild dish soap.
 Stir the water until suds form.
 Dampen an unwanted soft-bristled toothbrush with the soapy mixture.

-Rinse the shoes under a cool tap.
-If any stains persist, or the white mesh appears yellow or discolored, pour 1 cup of white vinegar into a plastic spray bottle.
+Rinse the shoes with cool water.
+If any stains persist, or the white mesh appears yellow or discolored, pour one cup of white vinegar into a plastic spray bottle.

-Rinse the mesh shoes under a cool tap and allow them to air dry completely before wearing.
+Rinse the mesh shoes under a cool tap.
+Skip the dryer, and allow them to air-dry completely before wearing.

 Items you will need

 - Mild dish soap

 - White vinegar